run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/prerequisites.md

--title: Self-Hosted installation over Kubernetes - Prerequisites
+# Self-Hosted installation over Kubernetes - Prerequisites
----

 Before proceeding with this document, please review the [installation types](../../installation-types.md) documentation to understand the difference between _air-gapped_ and _connected_ installations.

-## Control-plane and clusters
+## Run:ai Components

 As part of the installation process you will install:

-* A control-plane managing cluster
+* Run:ai Control-Plane
-* One or more Run:ai clusters
+* One or more Run:ai Clusters

 Both the control plane and clusters require Kubernetes.
 Typically the control plane and first cluster are installed on the same Kubernetes cluster but this is not a must.